If you are applying for the part-time course or from outside the UK/EU, click apply now.

 Discover your specialism, or become a master of all trades.
-On this practical based course, you’ll undertake a series of projects, making full use of the University’s TV studios, radio studios and editing suites.
-Work alongside BBC Newcastle Journalists, take a placement with Made in Tyne & Wear or volunteer on internationally award-winning Spark Sunderland; all based in our dedicated Media Centre.
+On this practical based course, you’ll undertake a series of projects, making full use of the University’s TV studios, radio studios, editing suites and other facilities to discover your specialism.
+Work alongside BBC Newcastle journalists, take a placement with Made in Tyne & Wear or volunteer on internationally award-winning Spark; all based in our dedicated Media Centre.

-Supported by our experienced experts, you’ll connect with industry; develop and pitch ideas to industry practitioners and take placements to build your network.
+Supported by our experienced experts, you’ll connect with industry, develop and pitch ideas to industry practitioners and undertake placements to build your network.
 Our students have taken advantage of our relationships with BBC, Capital FM, Sunderland AFC, Tyne Tees Television, Made in Tyne & Wear and various production companies.

 Come and find out why we were awarded the Creative Skillset Tick, the industry kitemark of quality, and how we will prepare you for a career in the industry.